cloudera-labs/hms-mirror/notes.md

 Checked permissions of 'dstreev': Found that the 'dstreev' user was NOT the owner of the files in these directories.
 The user running the process needs to be in 'dfs.permissions.superusergroup' for the lower clusters 'hdfs' service.
 Ambari 2.6 has issues setting this property: https://jira.cloudera.com/browse/EAR-7805

-Follow workaround above or add use the 'hdfs' group.
+Follow workaround above or add user to the 'hdfs' group.
 Or use Ranger to allow all access.
 On my cluster, with no Ranger, I had to use '/var/lib/ambari-server/resources/scripts/configs.py' to set it manually for Ambari.

 `sudo ./configs.py --host=k01.streever.local --port=8080 -u admin -p admin -n hdp50 -c hdfs-site -a set -k dfs.permissions.superusergroup -v hdfs_admin`